 In the end it’s not ‘tech is saving us’, it’s ‘we are saving us’.
 Tech is the tool, data is the resource, data science is the ‘driver’ or ‘enabler’.
 Perfect timing indeed.
 By combining available data and available technology in smart ways, like the nonprofit CDP organization in the Wired article does, choices become clear or clearer, decisions easier, the urgency of the situation even more explicit than the signs we see every day.

-In other words, the fight for a sustainable future is about using what we have, not elusive tech miracles.
+In other words, the fight for a sustainable future is about using what we have, not waiting for elusive tech miracles.
 And accepting reality – such as ‘we’re running out of time’.
+In short, a new mindset.